 An allergy can be life-threatening , while an intolerance can be nauseating and consistent.
 So, if you are suffering from headaches, constant fatigue and are feeling nauseous on a regular basis, then you may have an intolerance to milk or lactose.
 Allergies can cause much more severe symptoms that usually occur much more rapidly than those cause by an intolerance.

 Lactose intolerance is an inability to break down the sugar element, lactose, in the milk due to an insufficiency of the enzyme lactase .
-There is an inability within the body to break down and absorb the lactose results in the production of gases, hydrogen and methane.
-In turn, these gases are exhaled and levels can, therefore, be tested to identify the subsequent symptoms and conditions.
+There is an inability within the body to break down and absorb the lactose often results in the production of gases, hydrogen and methane.
+In turn, these gases are exhaled, so levels can be tested to identify the condition.

 With lactose intolerance, it is not always necessary to remove all milk products, this is because certain milk products, such as aged hard cheese, butter or probiotic-rich plain yoghurt have very little lactose in them, but this depends upon the severity of your lactose intolerance.